suffolklibraries/sljekyll/_events/leiston-2017-10-25-iestyn-edwards.md

 breadcrumb: y
 ---

-"Achingly funny" West End headline act Iestyn Edwards will be talking about his experiences in Iraq and Afghanistan, entertaining the troops with his cross-dressing ballerina act.
+"Achingly funny" West End headline act and author of [<cite>My Tutu Went AWOL</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2173352) Iestyn Edwards will be talking about his experiences in Iraq and Afghanistan, entertaining the troops with his cross-dressing ballerina act.

 Ticket price includes a glass of wine or a tea/coffee.